August 25, 2022

 Franchise taxes

-Additionally, Washington, D.C. and a total of 13 states charge franchise taxes to businesses that operate within their borders.
-Like annual reports, franchise taxes work differently and come with different deadlines in each of those 14 jurisdictions.
+Additionally, Washington, D.C. and some other states charge franchise taxes to businesses that operate within their borders.
+Like annual reports, franchise taxes work differently and come with different deadlines in each of those jurisdictions.

 You could face late fees, loss of good standing, and other serious consequences if you fail to file annual reports or pay the required franchise taxes.
 With Firstbase Agent, you’ll receive a notification whenever due dates are approaching.
 We can even pre-fill state compliance forms to help minimize time spent on paperwork.